r4victor/tenthousandmeters/content/blog/python_bts_08.md

 }
 ```

-If both integers comprise of at most one digit, CPython doesn't calls `x_add()` or `x_sub()` but simply computes the result with a single operation.
+If both integers comprise of at most one digit, CPython doesn't call `x_add()` or `x_sub()` but simply computes the result with a single operation.
 If the result also fits into a single digit, no more calculations are required, and bignums are effectively added (or subtracted) as if they were native integers.

 ### Multiplication

 There is no silver-bullet algorithm for bignum multiplication.
 Several algorithms are used in practice because some perform better on relatively small bignums, others on large and extremely large bignums.
-CPython uses two multiplication algorithms:
+CPython implements two multiplication algorithms:

-* the grade-school multiplication algorithm used by default; and
+* the grade-school multiplication algorithm that is used by default; and
-* [the Karatsuba multiplication algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) used when both integers have more than 70 digits.
+* [the Karatsuba multiplication algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) that is used when both integers have more than 70 digits.

 Wkipedia [summarizes](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) the grade-school multiplication algorithm as follows: